 Accuracy?
 The current way of using laser measurements makes floor plan creation expensive.
 For listing and marketing purposes, a “not in scale” would do just fine.

 Copyrights?
 There seems to be a difference with an original blueprint and an interpretation of an indoor space.
 Like, nobody owns a general idea of “love”.
 Yet, a musician can own copyrights on his or her interpretation of love – when being expressed as a recognizable song.

 Literacy?
 No standards required.
-Just clarify the difference between an absolute and a “not in scale” kind of interpretations.
+Just clarify the difference between an absolute and a “not in scale” kind of interpretation.

 Priorities?
 All sales listing are made for buyers, and buyers see floor plans as important property information.

 Security?
-Seems to be more a personal preference than an actual probability of danger.
+It seems to be more a personal preference than an actual probability of danger.